antgonzales/antgonzales.github.io/_posts/2020-04-21-learn-test-driven-development-with-react.md

 ---
 layout: post
 title: "Learn Test-Driven Development with React: culture and practice"
 description: "Test-Driven Development is a cultural hot button issue.
 Let's discuss why you should start TDD, how to begin with a practical example in React"
+image: "glass-house-at-night-compressed.jpg"
 date: 2020-04-21
 ---